EffectiveASR: A Single-Step Non-Autoregressive Mandarin Speech Recognition Architecture with High Accuracy and Inference Speed: Methods

 where $0 \le i \le T-1$, $0 \le j \le L-1$, and $d$ is the dimension of $\boldsymbol e^{(\mathrm{s})}$ and $\boldsymbol e^{(\mathrm{t})}$.
 Then the IMV $\boldsymbol p$ is calculated by Eq. (\ref{e_dummy}):

-where $\boldsymbol I=[0,1,..., L-1]$ is the index vector of transcription, and $\Sigma_{j=0}^{L-1}\alpha_{i,j}=1$. $p_i=\Sigma_{j=0}^{L-1}(\alpha_{i,j}*j)$, which is the weighted sum of the attention weight between the $i$-th input frame and each output token and the position index of each output token. $p_i$ can be seen as the expected alignment location of the $i$-th input frame in the length range of the output text.
-We define the increment of alignment locations of adjacent audio frames in the transcription as ${\Delta p_i}$, which be calculated by Eq. (\ref{delta_e}).
-According to the monotonicity assumption in EfficientTTS \cite{miao2021efficienttts}, when there is a monotonic correspondence between audio and transcription, it can be deduced that $\Delta p_i \ge 0$, and the proof process can be found in \cite{miao2021efficienttts}.
+where $\boldsymbol I=[0,1,..., L-1]$ is the index vector of transcription, and $\Sigma_{j=0}^{L-1}\alpha_{i,j}=1$.
+Here $p_i=\Sigma_{j=0}^{L-1}(\alpha_{i,j}*j)$ is the weighted sum of the attention weight between the $i$-th input frame and each output token and the position index of each output token. $p_i$ can be seen as the expected alignment location of the $i$-th input frame in the length range of the output text.
+We define the increment of alignment locations of adjacent audio frames in the transcription as ${\Delta p_i}$, which is calculated by Eq. (\ref{delta_e}).
+According to the monotonicity assumption in \cite{miao2021efficienttts,zhuang2024improving,miao2022towards}, when there is a monotonic correspondence between audio and transcription, it can be deduced that $\Delta p_i \ge 0$, and the proof process can be found in \cite{miao2021efficienttts,miao2022towards}.

-However, at the beginning of training, the model has not been trained well enough to satisfy $\Delta p_i \ge 0$ automatically.
-To ensure this monotonic relationship, $\Delta p_i$ is activated by ReLU, as shown in Eq. (\ref{relu_e}):
+However, at the beginning of training, the model has not been trained well enough to satisfy $\Delta p_i \ge 0$ easily.
+To guarantee a strictly monotonic constraint, $\Delta p_i$ is activated by ReLU, as shown in Eq. (\ref{relu_e}):

-where $\delta_0$ is set to $0$. $\delta_i$ can be understood as the weight of each encoder step involved in the calculation of the decoding label.
+where $\delta_0$ is set to $0$. $\delta_i$ can be seen as the weight of each encoder step involved in the calculation of decoding label.